-Selected words and terms defined in Chapter 2, Definitions, are italicized where they appear in code text and the Chapter 2 definition applies.
-Where such words and terms are not italicized, commonuse definitions apply.
-The words and terms selected have code-specific definitions that the user should read carefully to facilitate better understanding of the code.
+Terms italicized in code text, other than document titles, are defined in Chapter 2.
+The terms selected to be italicized have definitions that the user should read carefully to better understand the code.
+Where italicized, the Chapter 2 definition applies.
+If not italicized, common-use definitions apply.

 Note: In Sections 1903 through 1905, italics indicate provisions that differ from ACI 318.